FedericoAureliano/uclidfc/README.md

   -s, --solver <solver>          Solver to use (alt_ergo or cvc4 or vampire or z3).
 Solver must be in your path.
   -t, --timeout <timeout>        Timeout (in whole seconds) to give the solver per query.
   -w, --write <file>             Write query to <file>.
-  --pretty-print                 Try to make output queries human readable.
+  --pretty-queries               Try to make output queries human readable.
-  --debug-print                  Add internal term graph information as SMT comments.
+  --debug-queries                Add internal term graph information as SMT comments.
   --skip-solver                  Don't run the solver.
   --single-thread                Don't run solvers in parallel.
+  --table                        Print CSV table of results.
   <file> ...
 List of input files.

 Analysis